 SAP Business Technology Platform

 As an SAP developer, you want to deploy your Mendix app on the SAP Business Technology Platform (SAP BTP).
-This document explains how you can create environments, deploy to the SAP BTP, and manage these deployments using the Mendix Developer Portal.
+This document explains how to create environments, deploy to SAP BTP, and manage these deployments using the Mendix Portal.

-This document describes two ways of managing the SAP BTP:
+This document describes two ways of managing SAP BTP:

-Before you can manage your SAP BTP using the Developer Portal, you will need to set it up.
-There are two circumstances under which you will have to set up the SAP BTP for the first time.
+Before you can manage your SAP BTP using the Mendix Portal, set it up.
+There are two circumstances under which you need to set up SAP BTP for the first time:

-1. You have an existing app which has never been deployed on SAP BTP and you want to change the cloud settings.
-See Change Cloud Settings.
+1. You have an existing app that has never been deployed on SAP BTP, and you want to change the cloud settings – see Change Cloud Settings

-In this scenario, you have an existing app which is running in another environment: for instance, on Mendix Cloud.
-To change this, go to Settings in the Developer Portal’s navigation pane and switch to the Cloud Settings tab.
+In this scenario, you have an existing app which is running in another environment, for instance, on Mendix Cloud.
+To change this, open your app in Apps, go to Settings, and switch to the Cloud Settings tab.

-Click Set up SAP Cloud to go to the SAP BTP welcome page.
+Click Set up on SAP BTP Cloud Deployment to go to the SAP BTP welcome page.

-Click Getting Started, then continue with Set Up Region.
+Click Getting Started, and continue with Set Up Region.

-In this scenario, you choose a Mendix app template for SAP SAP Apps tab and give it a name.
+In this scenario, you choose a Mendix app template for SAP from the SAP Apps tab and give it a name.

-You are now prompted with an SAP BTP login screen.
+An SAP BTP login screen appears.
 Select the region where your SAP BTP is located.

 • Database